Autoclave: Its Working ,Types,Applications and Benefits

 The real power of an autoclave comes from steam.
 When pressurized steam comes into contact with surfaces such as instruments, glassware, and fabrics, it leads to the transfer of heat and, in turn, this energy kills the microbes, proteins, and breaks apart their cell membranes, making sure they are completely killed.

 Other than dry heat, which works gradually and unevenly, steam spreads quickly and evenly throughout the chamber.
-This makes autoclaves highly reliable in achieving complete sterilization in a very short span of time.
+This makes autoclave highly reliable in achieving complete sterilization in a very short span of time.

 Sterilization Duration